 Is this a sex camp?

 No. While we certainly like to think of Camp as being sex-positive, we are definitely not sex-focused.
-That said, it is a bunch of gay men and women running around together in the woods for a week, so we won’t lie to you and tell you the only activities happening are those found on the Activities Schedule.
+That said, it is a bunch of queer adults running around together in the woods for a week, so we won’t lie and tell you the only activities happening are those found on the Activities Schedule.

 Also, if you are looking to commune with nature wearing nothing but your birthday suit all week, ‘Camp’ Camp probably isn’t for you, either.
 We sometimes offer some nighttime skinny dips (weather/water temperatures permitting), but otherwise we are not a clothing-optional vacation.